gvwilson/sdxpy/src/undo/index.md

 ## Getting Started {: #undo-start}

-Our file viewer has four classes ([%f undo-classes %]):
+Our file viewer has four classes:

 -   A `Window` can draw lines and report its size.

--   A `Buffer` stores lines of text, keeps track of a viewport, and transforms buffer coordinates to screen coordinates.
+-   A `Buffer` stores lines of text, keeps track of a [%i "viewport" %], and transforms buffer coordinates to screen coordinates.

--   A `Cursor` knows its position in the buffer and can move up, down, left, and right.
+-   A `Cursor` knows its position in the [%i "buffer (of text)" "buffer" %] and can move up, down, left, and right.

 -   The `App` makes a window, a buffer, and a cursor, then maps keys to actions.

-[% figure
-   slug="undo-classes"
-   img="classes.svg"
-   alt="Classes in file viewer"
-   caption="Relationships between classes in file viewer"
-%]

 To make unit testing simpler,
 we start by adding one more class: